TheDreamLabUK/logseqSpringThing/docs/client/architecture.md

 ## Key Components

 ### User Interface Layer
-The UI layer consists of modular components for controlling the application, configuring settings, and interacting with the 3D visualization.
-It includes the Modular Control Panel, settings interfaces, and visualization controls.
+The UI layer consists of modular components for controlling the application, configuring settings, and interacting with the 3D visualisation.
+It includes the Modular Control Panel, settings interfaces, and visualisation controls.

 ### State Management
 State management is handled through a combination of state stores, event emitters, and observers.
 The primary state components include: